 Origin: Southern Africa

-Common names: airplane plant, St. Bernard’s lily, spider lily, ribbon plant, hen and chickens
+Common names: airplane plant, St. Bernard’s lily, spider lily, ribbon plant, hen, and chickens

 Spider plants are common houseplants because they’re good air purifiers and can grow up to three feet tall.
-These plants have tuberous roots and its long narrow leaves can reach up to 18 inches in length and 1 inch in width.
+These plants have tuberous roots and their long narrow leaves can reach up to 18 inches in length and 1 inch in width.
 These grass-like plants have white flowers at the tips that bloom during springtime.
 Spider plants have more or less 65 species and need very little sunlight and thrive well even with minimal care.
 The most common variety has streaked leaves with leaves that are light yellow in the middle.

 Scientific name: Euophorbia milii